Teksta versija

 1) to ensure efficient management of the implementation of the European Union funds;

-2) to ensure the development of planning documents, by taking into account partnership and multilevel management principle;
+2) to ensure the development of planning documents by taking into account partnership and multilevel management principle;

-4) to monitor the activity of responsible institutions and the co-operation institution in accordance with Article(72)(1)(d) of Regulation No 2021/1060;
+4) to monitor the activity of the responsible institutions and co-operation institution in accordance with Article(72)(1)(d) of Regulation No 2021/1060;

 5) to ensure management of technical assistance of the European Union funds and efficiency of the implementation thereof, including performing the obligations of the responsible institution referred to in this Law for the implementation of this task;